narendramaharjan/TaskManagement/README.md

 # Technical Overview

-This repository is developed on Asp.net MVC 5 for Task management web appliation.
+This repository is developed on Asp.net MVC 5 for Task management web application.
 In this system, User can perform below actions:

 1. Create Task
 2. Edit Task